Undergraduate Selectives

 4. Communicate/collaborate effectively with team members, other healthcare providers, and patients.

-A typical rotation schedule for a 4-week selective/selective is shown below:
+A typical rotation schedule for a 4-week selective is shown below:

 Clerk_Selective_Schedule.png

-During each week of a 2-week selective and the first 2 weeks of a 4-week selective, the student will complete several ID modules and three quizzes (for learning purposes only), as follows:
+During each week of the selective, the student will complete several ID modules and three practice quizzes, as follows:

 8. Quiz 2 (Week 2)

-For students completing a 4-week selective, two simulation sessions will be offered, along with a simulation quiz (for learning purposes only).
-There are other educational sessions as highlighted in the schedule above.
+For students completing a 4-week selective, two simulation sessions will be also offered, along with a simulation quiz (for learning purposes only).

-The inpatient service provides consultation to the Intensive care unit, emergency, and various medical and surgical services.
+The Infectious Diseases provides clinical consultative services to the Intensive care unit, emergency, and various medical and surgical services.

-Students interested in doing an outpatient clinic may spend one or two half-days in an outpatient clinic, depending on the length of the selective rotation.
-Outpatient clinics are held at Victoria Hospital, University Hospital, and St. Joseph’s Hospital.
+Students interested in outpatient learning experiences may spend one or two half-days in one of our outpatient clinics at St. Joseph's Hospital, University Hospital, and Victoria Hospital.

-There are no on-call duties for selective medical students on the Infectious Diseases Rotation, other than one weekend of home call.
+There are no evening on-call duties for selective medical students on the Infectious Diseases Rotation.
+Selective students may be scheduled for a maximum of one weekend of home call.

 Information on how to apply for an undergraduate selective rotation can be found on the Schulich School of Medicine's Undergraduate Medical Education webpage.